Nikolaj Velimirović: Missions during World War I

-In his lifetime, Father Nikolaj visited the USA four times.
-He visited Britain in 1910.
-He studied English and was capable of addressing an audience and making a strong impression on the listeners.
-Shortly after the outbreak of World War I this contributed to his appointment by the Serbian government to a mission in the United States.
-In 1915, as an unknown Serbian monk, he toured most of the major U.S. cities, where he held numerous lectures, fighting for the union of the Serbs and South Slavic peoples.
-This mission gained ground: America sent over 20,000 volunteers to Europe, most of whom later fought on the Salonika front.
+Shortly after the outbreak of World War I, he was appointed by the Serbian government to a mission in the United States.
+In 1915, as an unknown Serbian monk, he toured and lectured in major U.S. cities, fighting for the union of the Serbs and South Slavic peoples.
 During Velimirović's US-campaign occurred the great retreat of the Serbian Army through the mountains of Albania.
 He embarked home in 1916; as his country was now in enemy hands, he went to Britain instead.
 Not only did he fulfill his mission, but he was also awarded a Doctorate of Divinity honoris causa from the University of Cambridge.

 He gave a series of notable lectures at St. Margaret's, Westminster, and preached in St. Paul's Cathedral, making him the first Eastern Orthodox Christian to preach at St Paul's.
-Professor at the Faculty of Orthodox Theology Bogdan Lubardić has identified three phases in the development of Velimirovich's ideas: the pre-Ohrid phase (1902–1919), the Ohrid phase (1920–1936), and the post-Ohrid phase (1936–1956).
+Professor at the Faculty of Orthodox Theology Bogdan Lubardić has identified three phases in the development of Velimirović's ideas: the pre-Ohrid phase (1902–1919), the Ohrid phase (1920–1936), and the post-Ohrid phase (1936–1956).

 Bishop

-In 1919, Archimandrite Nikolaj was consecrated Bishop of Žiča but did not remain long in that diocese, being asked to take over the office of Bishop in the Eparchy of Ohrid (1920-1931) and Eparchy of Ohrid and Bitola (1931-1936) in southern parts of Kingdom of Yugoslavia.
-In 1920, for the third time, he journeyed again to the United States, this time on a mission to organize the Serbian Orthodox Diocese of North America.
-He made another trip to the United States in 1927.
+In 1919, Archimandrite Nikolaj was consecrated Bishop of Žiča but did not remain long in that diocese, being asked to take over the office of Bishop in the Eparchy of Ohrid (1920–1931) and Eparchy of Ohrid and Bitola (1931–1936) in southern parts of Kingdom of Yugoslavia.